ThomasOtt314/ee-tools/README.md

 ```

 Currently you must use the "summary" or "zonal stats" INI file to set the output workspace.
-The Landsat thumbnail script must also be run after zonal statistics have been computed.
+The Landsat thumbnail script must also be run after zonal statistics have been computed, since it reads the landsat_daily.csv to determine which images to download.

 ## Dependencies
 The EE-Tools have only been tested using Python 2.7 but they may work with Python 3.x.